 How to Avoid It:

-Open Graph is a simple yet powerful way to control how your content appears on social media, but it’s easy to make mistakes that can undermine your efforts.
-By avoiding these common pitfalls and following best practices, you can create compelling, professional-looking previews that drive clicks and engagement.
+Open Graph is a game-changer for improving how your content appears on social media, but only if implemented correctly.
+By avoiding these common mistakes and following best practices, you can create eye-catching link previews that drive clicks, engagement, and traffic to your website.